ruricolist/FXML/README.md

 faulty XML, from untrusted sources – if, for example, you are running a feed reader – then FXML is probably the better choice.

+Also, FXML does not support Lisps that use UTF-16 as their character encoding; if you use one of those, you will have to use CXML.

 FXML does not conflict with CXML.
 They can both be loaded into the same Lisp system, and in fact they can be made to interoperate.
 This means that, although FXML’s API is very close to CXML’s, and for the